crystaldba/crystaldba/README.md

 ### Do I still need to hire a DBA if I use Crystal DBA?

 If you do not already have a DBA on staff, then chances are good that Crystal DBA can allow you to postpone hiring one, particularly if you have platform engineers or site reliability engineers who are interested in applying its recommendations.
-CrystalDB and others also offer commercial support for PostgreSQL.
+Crystal DBA and others also offer commercial support for PostgreSQL.

 ### Which PostgreSQL versions are supported?